-- A. Ambulance rates.
-Where the County is the exclusive provider of ambulance services under the public utility model, tThe Board of Supervisors will establish the rates for emergency and non-emergency ambulance service.
-For non-exclusive operating areas for emergency or non-emergency ambulance service, the rates will be in accordance with the provider's contract. - B. Permit rates.
-For permitted services, rates will be in accordance with the provider's permit.
+A. Ambulance rates.
+The Board of Supervisors will establish the rates for emergency and non-emergency ambulance service.
+For non-exclusive operating areas for emergency or non-emergency ambulance service, the rates will be in accordance with the provider's contract.

 Sec.
-8.74.080. - Contract and permit requirements.
+8.74.080. - Contract requirements.